 His 2014 statistics are mind boggling: a 21-3 record, a 1.77 earned run average, 239 strikeouts –and one no-hitter.

-Kershaw is already a two time Cy Young award winner (2011, ’13) and will certainly take home his fourth this winter.
+Kershaw is already a two time Cy Young award winner (2011, ’13) and will certainly take home his third this winter.
 He has won the ERA title four straight years.

 For Dodgers fans of past and present the inevitable comparison to Sandy Koufax has been made.
 Koufax, who between 1961-’66 was one of the best pitchers the game would ever see, only earned $35,000 in 1963 when he won both the NL Cy Young and MVP awards according to the Bill James Historical Abstract.
 Even adjusted for inflation, Koufax’ salary that year only amounted to $266,582.19 in 2013 dollars according to the Bureau of Labor Statistics.
 Kershaw will match Koufax’ three Cy Young awards, but it will be difficult to match Koufax’ MVP award.
 It has become extremely rare for a pitcher to win the MVP award with only Justin Verlander accomplishing the feat in 2011 in recent history.